 The primary purpose of the Compensation Committee is to discharge the Board's responsibilities relating to executive compensation.
 The Compensation Committee also reviews and makes recommendations to the full Board, or independently approves, regarding all stock-based compensation awards to our executive officers under our equity incentive plans.
-The Compensation Committee met seven times during fiscal 2014.
+The Compensation Committee has the authority to retain independent advisors, with all fees and expenses to be paid by the Company.
+The Compensation Committee met four times during fiscal 2015.
 The current members of the Compensation Committee are Messrs.
-Choper, Mesdag, Mooney and Porter, each of whom is "independent" under the rules of the Nasdaq.
+Kyees, Mesdag, Mooney and Porter, each of whom is "independent" under the rules of the Nasdaq.
+Mr. Choper served on the Compensation Committee until January 30, 2016 and his seat was filled by Mr. Kyees on January 31, 2016.